Published on 30-Jun-2011

 Energy & Utilities

-Asset Management, Business Intelligence, Cloud & Service Management, Service Management, Smarter Analytics, Smarter Analytics - Increase operational efficiency, Smarter Planet
+Asset Management, BA - Business Intelligence, Big Data & Analytics, Big Data & Analytics: Operations/Fraud/Threats, Cloud & Service Management, Service Management, Smarter Planet

 Tennessee Valley Authority (TVA) is the largest public power company in the United States, established in 1933 by Franklin D. Roosevelt’s “New Deal.